raUtepani/Bandit-OTW/level/level3-4.md

 ## Commands Used

-- `whoami`
-  Shows the current logged-in user (helpful to confirm which user you are).

-- `pwd`
-  Prints the current working directory (shows where you are in the filesystem).

-- `ls`
-  Lists files and directories in the current location.

-- `cd`
-  The cd (change directory) command in Linux is used to navigate between different directories in the file system.

-- `cat`
-  Displays the contents of the file.

-- `file`
-  helps you identify file types (e.g., ASCII text, image, etc.).

 - `find`
   used to search for files and directories within a specified location.for locating files by name in directories.

 - `du`
   disk usage

-- `ls -al`
-  ls -al is a Linux command that lists all files and directories, including hidden ones, in a detailed format showing permissions, ownership, size, and modification time.